jegorik/country-currency-app/README.md

 - **Development**: Automatic deployment on pushes to the `develop` branch
 - **Test**: Manual trigger with validation checks
 - **Production**: Manual trigger with approval requirements

+### Database Resource Check Workflow

+The project includes a dedicated GitHub Actions workflow (`db-resource-check.yml`) that ensures proper database schema, volume, and table creation during deployment to Test and Prod environments.
+This workflow:

+1. Checks if the required database schema exists and creates it if not
+2. Verifies if the necessary volume is present and creates it if missing
+3. Assesses if the required tables exist and creates them if not found
+4. Includes appropriate error handling and clear deployment steps

+For more details on this workflow, see [DATABASE_RESOURCE_CHECK.md](docs/DATABASE_RESOURCE_CHECK.md).

 For complete details on the CI/CD implementation, see:
 - [CI_CD.md](docs/CI_CD.md) - General CI/CD configuration